Habibdrira/Gestion-Employee-Laravel/README.md

-# How to setup or config this
+# How to setup or config  this project

 ## For windows